rubocode/frontier.nvim/doc/history/README.md

 This is particularly decent due to the simplicity of the color pallette except for that rather bright yellow.
 However, it turns out that Apprentice is getting a v3 facelift right now.
-So, perhaps, I better leave it to them.
+So, perhaps, I better leave it alone.

 ### GOALS

-When I am done with these three, I would have created a colorscheme I would personally use and will have created a general color mapping abstraction with up-to-date feature support.
+When I am done with these, I would have created a colorscheme I would personally use and will have created a general color mapping abstraction with up-to-date feature support.